SaintaxError/Practice-Archive/Problems/P7 Selection Structures/P7E Nested Decision/01E_Nested-Decision.md

   - If it's 60-69, print "D - Needs improvement."
   - If it's below 60, print "F - Failed.
 Study harder."
 - If the input is negative or above 100, print "Invalid grade."
+- Additional Details:
+Assume the user's current balance is stored in a variable (e.g., balance = 5000).

 **Sample Output:**
 ```